Right to know

 The Vakteye badge sits on sites where we've tested whether what they say matches what the code does.
 The site pays us.
 The law decides the result, not us.
 If a site fails the test, the badge comes off.

-This page is for you, not them.
+This page is for visitors, not site operators.

 Six GDPR rights, short.
 Click any article link for the original text.